T Level in Construction: Design, Surveying and Planning

 Every T Level will include an industry placement with an employer, focused on developing the practical and technical skills required for the occupation.
 These will last a minimum of 315 hours (approximately 45 days) but can last longer.
 Employers can offer industry placements as a block, day release or a mix of these, and can discuss sharing part of the placement with another employer if necessary.

 Please note that we cannot guarantee your first choice of employer or type of placement, but we do our best to match you with the best available placement with our partner employers.
-Although we encourage students to initiate contact with construction employers for securing a placement, we will commit to finding a placement to all our T Level students if they cannot secure one themselves.
+Although we encourage students to initiate contact with construction employers for securing a placement, we will commit to finding a placement for all our T Level students if they cannot secure one themselves.

-This course is delivered on-site in Hudson Building in the Roundhouse campus.
+This course is delivered on-site in the Hudson Building in the Roundhouse campus.
 The course has 1200 guided learning hours – 600 hours per year.
 Guided learning hours mean activities that directly or immediately involve tutors and assessors in teaching, supervising and invigilating students, for example lectures, tutorials, online instruction, and supervised study.

-Your weekly timetable will include sessions that cover the topics of the qualification in addition to employer set project sessions in which you will learn how to apply your knowledge and skills holistically to solve real-life construction problems and projects.
+Your weekly timetable will include sessions that cover the topics of the qualification in addition to employer-set project sessions in which you will learn how to apply your knowledge and skills holistically to solve real-life construction problems and projects.

 You will also attend tutorial sessions weekly to develop your employability skills, industrial placement preparation, personal development, social action, performance, wellbeing, and the next steps following your graduation from the course.

 We work closely with our partner employers to engage them in the design and delivery of the curriculum where possible.
-This includes guest lectures from industry specialist and site trips to live construction projects and relevant museums.
+This includes guest lectures from industry specialists and site trips to live construction projects and relevant museums.

 For information related to the course assessment, please see the relevant section.